 There has been some progress made in regards with lobsters and aquaculture, but they are not aquaculture friendly.
 They grow slowly, taking 5-7 years to grow a pound, they will cannibalize each other, and poor feed-to-lobster conversion rates make it unlikely, in the near future at least, that we’ll see any large lobster farm endeavors.

-But whether you’re from New York or the Florida Keys, our Brazilian and Dominican lobster tails will be one of the most memorable meals you will ever have.
+But whether you’re from New York or the Florida Keys, lobster tails will be a delicious, memorable meal.